 Anyway if you opt for a visa on arrival in Vietnam you can do so at the VOA counter at all the major international airports.
 Basically you need a Vietnam visa approval letter and this you will have to buy either online or get send to you by the hosting party in Vietnam.

-On my last trip to Vietnam I was invited to ITE HCMC 2018, a Travel Trade Show.
-They arranged the visa approval letter for me.
+My visa approval letter was arranged for me by the company to invited me to travel to Vietnam.
 But you can also apply for one online.
 Prices range from $8 up to $25.
 Please note that with this Visa on arrival approval letter you are able to board a plane to Vietnam, but not enter Vietnam.
 When arriving at the airport you still have to get your Vietnam visa and pay for it.

 How to get a Visa on Arrival for Vietnam?

 When arriving at the airport you will have to follow the signs VOA and get to the counter.
 For example in Ho Chi Minh City Airport this look like this.